Jupyter notebooks

 These can only be run within a live terminal session, so they are not supported in notebooks.

-If the issue persists, contact us in Slack.
+If the issue persists, contact us in our Slack.

-We are working on removing these limitations so that writing Modal applications in a notebook feels just like developing in regular Python modules and scripts.
+We are working on removing these known issues so that writing Modal applications in a notebook feels just like developing in regular Python modules and scripts.

 Jupyter inside Modal